 Melanoma is a form of skin cancer that begins in melanocytes.
 These are cells that produce a pigment called melanin, which helps to protect the deeper skin layers against the harmful effects of ultraviolet (UV) radiation from the sun.

-According to the American Cancer Society (ACS), melanoma only accounts for around 1 percent of skin cancers in the United States, but it does account for a large number of skin cancer deaths.
+According to the American Cancer Society (ACS), melanoma only accounts for around

 It is a well-established fact that people with red hair, fair skin, and freckles are at increased risk of melanoma.
 Previous